sopkeyn/MeXE402_Midterm_Adoptante-Ortega/README.md

 # Project Analysis

-This analysis focuses on **Student Performance** and **Heart Disease** datasets, using linear and logistic regression to identify significant predictors and key insights.
+This analysis focuses on **Student Performance** and **Heart Disease** datasets, using linear and logistic regression to identify significant predictors, key insights, compare the two regression methods, and limitations

 ## Methodology